.

 Day 2

-• You’ll receive a safety briefing and overview of the field work tasks in detail.
+• You’ll receive a detailed safety briefing and the research and fieldwork tasks overview.
 We will then continue with training throughout the rest of the day, both in the harbor and in the office.
 If time allows, we may visit the land observation point.

 Days 3–11